 “What do you think?
 Add your comment in the section below.”

-CTAs are a direct marketing tactic, and they’re a great way to get audiences to engage with your Facebook posts and share them with their friends, which will in turn, boost your entire Facebook reach.
+CTAs are a direct marketing tactic, and they’re a great way to get audiences to engage with your Facebook posts and share them with their friends, which will, in turn, boost your entire organic reach on Facebook.

 “Win a free dinner for two!
 Like this post and let us know in the comments below why you should win.
 The comment with the most likes wins!